aioria86/Power-BI-COVID-19-Analytics-Dashboard-Cumulative-Daily-Case-Trends/README.md

 Some of the measures used in the report include:

 •	Daily Cases – Difference in cumulative cases vs previous day.

 •	Yearly Cases – Sum of Daily Cases over the selected year (using DATESYTD).

 •	Cases Last Year – Shifts the context one year back using DATEADD.

 •	YoY Change – Absolute difference between Yearly Cases and Cases Last Year.

 •	YoY Growth % – Relative variation using DIVIDE( [YoY Change], [Cases Last Year] ).

 •	Monthly Cases – Monthly accumulation based on the date context.

 •	Monthly YoY % Change – YoY variation at Year-Month grain, with logic to avoid infinite growth from zero-case months.

 •	Days with Zero Cases – Counts days where Daily Cases = 0 for the selected context.

 These measures are applied consistently on both pages, but the overview summarizes at global level while the drillthrough applies them for a single country.

 6. How to Use

-1. Open the .pbix file in Power BI Desktop.
+Open the .pbix file in Power BI Desktop.

-2. Go to the Overview page:
+Go to the Overview page:

-o	Use the Select Year slicer to choose a period. o	Inspect the treemap, cumulative trend and ranking table to identify high-impact countries.
+Use the Select Year slicer to choose a period.

+Inspect the treemap, cumulative trend and ranking table to identify high-impact countries.

-3. Right-click a country in the matrix and choose Drillthrough → Country Details: o	Analyze the timeline of daily cases. o	Review monthly YoY variation to understand accelerations or improvements. o	Inspect the yearly comparison and heatmap to identify structural patterns.
+Right-click a country in the matrix and choose Drillthrough → Country Details:

+Analyze the timeline of daily cases.

+Review monthly YoY variation to understand accelerations or improvements.

+Inspect the yearly comparison and heatmap to identify structural patterns.

-6. Files
+7. Files

 Typical repository content: